DouglasUrner/GDP1/units/0/assignments/0.3-file-management/index.md

 ### Learning Targets:

+I can:
-* I can setup class folders on Windows & Google Drive
+* Setup class folders on Windows & Google Drive
 * Make an editable copy of a Google Doc
 * Make screen captures & insert them into a Google Doc
 * Attach a Google Doc to a Canvas assignment